Automattic/node-canvas/Readme.md

   // buf is JPEG-encoded image at 95% quality
 }, 'image/jpeg', { quality: 0.95 })

-// ARGB32 pixel values, native-endian
-const buf4 = canvas.toBuffer('raw')
+// BGRA pixel values, native-endian const buf4 = canvas.toBuffer('raw')
 const { stride, width } = canvas
 // In memory, this is `canvas.height * canvas.stride` bytes long.
-// The top row of pixels, in ARGB order, left-to-right, is: const topPixelsARGBLeftToRight = buf4.slice(0, width * 4)
+// The top row of pixels, in BGRA order on little-endian hardware,
+// left-to-right, is:
+const topPixelsBGRALeftToRight = buf4.slice(0, width * 4)
 // And the third row is:
 const row3 = buf4.slice(2 * stride, 2 * stride + width * 4)